Keerthana-rl/Keerthana-rl.github.io/_pages/about.md

 title: "About"
 ---

-Hi, This is Keerthana.I am an undergraduate student major at computer science and I have a huge interest in Machine Learning and Deeplearning.I am just consistently trying to improve my knowledge in this fields.
-This blog contains all my learnings and notes.
+Hi, This is Keerthana.I am a Data Scientist in Finance sector with 3+ years of experience in data analysis, machine learning, and statistical modeling and natural language processing.
+Skilled in Python,SQL, and data visualization tools, RAG ,Langchain, ChromaDb, Gen AI.
+Passionate about leveraging analytics to drive business growth and optimize processes.

-Interest: Machine Learning and Deep Learning
+Interest: NLP Engineer / Data Scientist